Chalarangelo/30-seconds-of-code/content/snippets/html/s/target-blank.md

 ---
-title: 'Tip: Protect your users from malicious websites when using target="_blank"'
+title: 'Protect your users from malicious websites when using target="_blank"'
 shortTitle: 'Safeguarding target="_blank"'
 type: tip
 language: html